Coordinateurs du projet

 Wireless pressure sensors (CSTB)

-As a result of the ASAPe project, and based on its results, TWO new projects have emerged:
+Following the ASAPe project, and based on its results, TWO new projects have emerged:

 - Projet MOMENTA

-- I. Neunaber & C. Braud, First characterization of a new perturbation system for gust generation: the chopper , Wind Energ.
+- I. Neunaber & C. Braud, First characterization of a new perturbation system for gust generation: the chopper Wind Energ.
 Sci., 5, 759–773, 2020

-- I. Neunaber & C. Braud Aerodynamic behavior of an airfoil under extreme wind conditions, Journal of Physics: Conference Series, Volume 1618-The Science of Making Torque from Wind (TORQUE 2020), 22 September 2020
+- I. Neunaber & C. Braud, Aerodynamic behavior of an airfoil under extreme wind conditions, Journal of Physics: Conference Series, Volume 1618-The Science of Making Torque from Wind (TORQUE 2020), 22 September 2020

-- A. Soulier, C. Braud , D. Voisin, F. Danbon, High Reynolds wind tunnel tests for the evaluation of e-TellTale sensor to detect flow separation on wind turbine blades, Wind Energ.
-Sci., en préparation.
+- A. Soulier, C. Braud , D. Voisin, F. Danbon, High-Reynolds-number investigations on the ability of the full-scale e-TellTale sensor to detect flow separation on a wind turbine blade section.
+Wind Energy Science.
+7. 2022.
+1043-1052.
+10.5194/wes-7-1043-2022.

 - I. Neunaber, E. Guilmineau, F. Danbon, P. Delpech, S. Courtine, D. Lenoir, A. Soulier, D. Voisin, C. Taymans, C. Braud, Observation of a natural spatio-temporal bi-stability on a full scale blade section at pre-stall angles of incidence, Short communication in Wind Energy, en préparation.